 - 2 cups large flaked coconut (also called coconut chips)

-- 2 Tbsp low sodium tamari or low sodium soy sauce
+- 2 tablespoon low sodium tamari or low sodium soy sauce

 - Pinch black pepper (optional)

-- ¼ tsp sea salt (optional- If you use regular tamari or soy sauce you will not need this extra salt)
+- ¼ teaspoon sea salt (optional- If you use regular tamari or soy sauce you will not need this extra salt)

 - Preheat the oven to 325°F and line a baking sheet with parchment paper.
 You can also use a silicone mat or grease the pan with coconut oil.